 If the tool does not start or operate at full power with a fully charged battery pack, clean the contacts on the battery pack.
-If the tool still does not work properly, return the tool, charger and battery pack, to a MILWAUKEE service facility for repairs.
+If the tool still does not work properly, return the tool, charger and battery pack, to the store where the product was originally purchased or one of our authorised MILWAUKEE® service centres for repairs.